- Video length: 1:42

 - In the Contents pane, click the Population layer to select it.

-- In the Symbology pane, click the Symbology drop-down menu and choose Heat Map.
+- In the Symbology pane, click the Symbology drop-down menu and click Heat Map.

 The heat map displays.
 At the moment, it represents the density of the point locations, not their population values.

-- In the Symbology pane, click the Weight field drop-down menu and choose Pop 2013.
+- In the Symbology pane, click the Weight field drop-down menu and click Pop 2013.

 - In the Contents pane, drag the Population layer beneath the Urban Area layer.
 Confirm that the Population layer is still selected in the Contents pane.

-- Under Feature Layer, click the Appearance tab.
-In the Effects group, move the Layer Transparency to 70%.
-Press Enter.
+- On the ribbon, under Feature Layer, click the Appearance tab.
+In the Effects group, move the Layer Transparency slider to 75%.